Just-Tamizha/vaultwarden/README.md

 ```
 systemctl status vaultwarden
 ```
-If anything modified in `.env` or `vaultwarden.service` Restart the `Apache server`
+If anything is modified in `.env` or `vaultwarden.service`, restart the `Vaultwarden server`
 ```
-systemctl restart apache2
+systemctl restart vaultwarden
 ```

 ## Authors